nginx/agent/src/extensions/advanced-metrics/README.md

 This example defines that advanced metrics is able to receive messages with 5 fields and only 5 fields where:
 - 1st is dimension with `dim1` name, this name will be used by `Publisher` to set `MetricsSet.Dimensions.Name` value, and cardinality 100, which means that up to 100 different possible dimensions values will be collected in single `PublishingPeriod`,
-- 2nd same as above but this `dim2` dimension additionally specifies CollapsingLevel, which should be a percent more [here](./pkg/shema_builder.go)
+- 2nd same as above but this `dim2` dimension additionally specifies CollapsingLevel, which should be a percent more [here](./pkg/schema/schema_builder.go)
 - 3th dimension which is integer dimensions, so value of dimensions will be converted into integer and IT'S value will be used as a lookup code, this is optimization which save space in lookup tables and stores its value in key itself rather than keeping string representation of integers
-- 4th and 5th are metrics same as with dimenisons this name will be used in `MetricsSet` struct, metrics does not contain any additional options
+- 4th and 5th are metrics same as with dimensions this name will be used in `MetricsSet` struct, metrics does not contain any additional options

 ### Advanced Metrics